STUDY OF ANTHELMINTIC AND INSECTICIDAL ACTIVITY OF BACCAUREA RAMIFLORA PLANT IN DIFFERENT EXTRACTSHTML Full Text

 |Sample Conc. mg/ml||% of Mortality|

-CONCLUSION: The present study indicates the different plant extract of Baccaurea ramiflora possess varying degree of anthelmintic activity and toxic principles with presence of insecticidal activity.
-The anthelmintic study shows, the acetone extract provides the fastest paralysis effect (22.33 min) followed by the fastest death time (33 min) in 100 mg/ml concentration.
+CONCLUSION: The present study indicates the different plant extract of Baccaurea ramiflora possess a varying degree of anthelmintic activity and toxic principles with the presence of insecticidal activity.
+The anthelmintic study shows the acetone extract provides the fastest paralysis effect (22.33 min) followed by the fastest death time (33 min) in 100 mg/ml concentration.
 Whereas chloroform and n-hexane extract provides the slowest paralysis time and death occurrence time 100 mg/ml concentration.

 The insecticidal study demonstrates that the acetone extract provides the highest % percentage of mortality of 80% in 12 h at 80 mg/ml concentration comparing with the other extract.
-Whereas MEE, CHE, NHE extracts provided % percentage of mortality of 60% and PEE 70% in 12h at 80 mg/ml concentration.
+Whereas MEE, CHE, NHE extracts provided % percentage of mortality of 60% and PEE 70% in 12 h at 80 mg/ml concentration.
 All the extract provided 100% mortality in 24 h at 80 mg/ml concentration.
 Therefore, the observed biological activities can play a great role for further detailed investigation of other particular activities of different plant extracts to signify the research on medicinal plants.